hdShang/arxiv-daily/docs/cs-RO/2025-06-04/papers/250604308v3-roborefer-towards-spatial-referring-with-reasoning-in-vision-languag.md

 ---
 layout: default
-title: RoboRefer: Towards Spatial Referring with Reasoning in Vision-Language Models for Robotics
+title: "RoboRefer: Towards Spatial Referring with Reasoning in Vision-Language Models for Robotics"
 ---

 # RoboRefer: Towards Spatial Referring with Reasoning in Vision-Language Models for Robotics